-Camp Gordon Johnston WWII Museum in Carrabelle is presenting a special exhibit on Operation Market Garden.
-This exhibit will be on display at the museum from Tuesday, October 1 until Saturday, November 2.
-The museum is open every Tuesday through Saturday from 11 am to 5 pm.
-There is no charge for admission, but donations are gladly accepted.
+Camp Gordon Johnston WWII Museum in Carrabelle is presenting a special exhibit for the month of January on the War Crime Trials of German military and government members, of which the Nuremberg Trials are the most well known.
+This exhibit will open Tuesday, January 7, 2025 and will be on display at the museum until Saturday, February 1.
+The museum is open every Tuesday through Saturday from 11 am to 5 pm and there is no charge for admission.

 Past Events